-The Governing body has set its admission number at 180 pupils to year seven in the school year which begins in September 2024.
+The admissions authority has set its admission number at 180 pupils to year seven in the school year which begins in September 2025.

-Children with an Education, Health and Care plan or a statement of Special Educational Need
+Children with an Education, Health and Care Plan

-Children who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the child will be admitted.
+The admission of children with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children who have an Education, Health and Care (EHC) plan where the school is named as the most appropriate educational setting for the child will be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.